Fall, Spring, Calendar Year

 The interpretation of the course codes can be tricky, please reference this guide for assistance: Explanation of Course Codes

 Students must enroll for a full-time load of courses while studying at UKZN.
 A full-time load is typically 3 or 4 courses and is generally equivalent to 12 or 16 s.h. of credit at Iowa.
+In general, divide the number of credits at UKZN by 4 to estimate how many credits the University of Iowa will give you.
+All courses come back pass/nonpass.

 Semester 1 at UKZN runs from February-June, Semester 2 runs August-November.
 UKZN’s academic calendar is available at http://registrar.ukzn.ac.za/sessional-dates-2012/HCPMBW.aspx.